3 Quick and Easy Vision-Enhancing Relaxation Techniques

 Here are three vision-enhancing relaxation techniques you get you started on your journey:

-1. Eyelid Relaxation and Visualization
+1. Eyelid Relaxation Techniques and Visualization

 First, make sure that your body is comfortable.
-Whether that means leaning back in your office chair, laying down on your sofa or standing outside in the fresh air, find what is most relaxing and comforting for you.
+Whether that means leaning back in your office chair, laying down on your sofa, or standing outside in the fresh air, find what is most relaxing and comforting for you.

 Then, gently let your eyelids fall to about halfway down.
 You will most likely notice that your eyelashes are trembling.
 This is normal.
 This is like holding a squat position and feeling your thighs tremble.
 It is not a position that you are used to and may even feel unnatural.

 Stop at the trembling point and try to get it to stop.
 This requires some patience.
 Once the trembling stops, then slowly close your eyes the rest of the way.
 Let your eyes rest for a moment but don’t let them get heavy.
-Let your eyes stay light, as if they were up in the clouds.
+Let your eyes stay light as if they were up in the clouds.

 Then, focus on the blood rushing to the back of the eye.
 Let yourself feel the warmth.
 Visualize a place that relaxes you.
 It could be a beach, the library, your childhood home, etc.

 During your time visualizing, breathe deeply.
 Breathe in through the nose and exhale through the mouth.
-Do this for about a minute or so or do it for as long as your feel that your eyes need it.
+Do this for about a minute or so or do it for as long as you feel that your eyes need it.

 2. Two-Point Focus

-For this exercise, you will need to find two points or objects that are about a foot and a half apart, vertically.
-These points can be points that you draw on the wall or it can be two paintings that are a foot and a half apart.
+For this eye exercise, you will need to find two points or objects that are about a foot and a half apart, vertically.
+These points can be points that you draw on the wall or they can be two paintings that are a foot and a half apart.
 Make sure that the objects are not on the same horizontal level.

 First, look at the object or point that is placed higher.
 Focus on it for about 10 seconds.
 Then slowly shift your gaze down to the other object or point.
 It is very important that you do not dart your eyes back and forth.
 Really make sure to notice the space in between the objects as you shift your eyes.